dworddd/Security-Shulker/README.md

 ENGLISH
 -----------

-In this Repo, i will share hacking tool that i coded publicly
+In this Repo, i will share hacking tools that i coded publicly